ZhenhuanXie/pi_book/_build/html/_sources/index.md

 # Stochastic Growth and Long-Run Risk

-This notebook displays computational results from solving a permanent income model using small noise expansion method {cite:ps}`hansen2021risk`.
-This model is a version of Friedman's permanent income model, and habit persistence preferences, motivated by the work of Hansen, Sargent and Tallarini, is considered in computation.
+This notebook serves as an example from {cite:ps}`hansen2021risk`.
+It displays computational results of a permanent income model.
+This model is a version of Friedman's permanent income model, where habit persistence preferences, motivated by {cite:ts}`hansen1999robust`, is considered.
+The model is approximately solved using a small noise expansion technique as in {cite:ts}`lombardouhlig`.

 This notebook is mainly for illustration of model specific results.
 If interested in more general computation details, users can refer to the Computational Details notebook accompanying this notebook.